LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Show Call Hierarchy

-Right-click on a predicate name in a goal or in a clause head and select the "Show Call Hierarchy" context menu item to browse callers and callees of the selected predicate.
+Right-click on a predicate (or non-terminal) name in a goal or in a clause head and select the "Show Call Hierarchy" context menu item to browse callers and callees of the selected predicate (or non-terminal).
 Note that callers and callees that can only be resolved at runtime (e.g., in a message to _self_ goal or when dynamic predicates are used) may not be returned.

 #### Show Type Hierarchy